 Other people’s lives are not better than yours.
 If you’re a struggling writer and you’ve never sold anything, you’re not missing any of the neural-chemistry that a super successful writer has.
 And you also don’t have any of their thoughts to think.
 So while the new writer tortures herself with questions about ability, the “successful” writer tortures himself with theories about how lucky he was with his first book and about how he cannot ever hope for the second book to be as successful.
 Ergo, both live in fear of writing.
 Of being accepted.
 Both are living in ego.

-Women who do not match the look that advertising pushes will feel left out by the images in her society.
-And yet she will simultaneously not want to be friends with women who do match that look because she will appear worse by juxtaposition.
+Many women who don’t match the look that advertising sells, end up feeling left out by the images in her society.
+That feeling in turn can than lead to her simultaneously not want to be friends with women who do match that look because she will appear worse by juxtaposition.
 Of course, this leaves pretty girls with fewer friends and the basis for the friendships they do have is much more suspect.
 Likewise, the pretty girls are never sure if the guys are there for them or for their looks.
-Ergo, both live with a fear of being accepted and both are trapped in torturous ego.
+Ergo, both women live with a fear of being accepted and both are trapped in torturous ego.

 Smart people can figure a lot of clever things out.
 They can negotiate all sorts of aspects of life easily and successfully.
 But their ability to think also means they ruminate more than people who do less analysis.
 That means they’re better at taking their own decisions apart to study them.
-It also means they’re better at finding what went wrong, and they’ll be better at blaming themselves because they feel their capability should have insulated them.
+It also means they’re better at finding what went wrong, and they’ll be better at blaming themselves because they feel their capability should have insulated them from failure.
 So both live with a fear of failure it’s just one’s image of that failure is more detailed.
-This like saying it’s better to die by ten bullets than one when obviously that’s not true.
+This like saying it’s better to die by ten bullets than one.

 Surrender.
 Forget about moving things around on the outside of your life.
 Focus on what you are involved with within yourself.
 For that is where your real life is lived.
 And that is the landscape you must negotiate with wisdom.
 So do not put on the blinders of ego.
 Keep an open mind.
 And use it to find and create circumstances which expand our capacity and motivation for even deeper appreciation of what already Is.